Lotus — AI Citation Intelligence

 Tool Definition Quality

-Each tool targets a distinct aspect of GEO/SEO analysis: domain analysis, competitor actions, and quick wins.
-There is no functional overlap.
+Each tool targets a distinct aspect of GEO analysis: state analysis, competitor actions, and quick wins.
+Descriptions clearly differentiate their purposes and API key requirements.

-All tool names follow a consistent verb_noun pattern (analyze_geo, get_competitor_actions, get_quick_wins), making them easy to predict and understand.
+All tool names follow a consistent verb_noun pattern (analyze_geo, get_competitor_actions, get_quick_wins) using snake_case, making them predictable and easy to understand.

 Available Tools